-But accommodating pregnant workers is not only good for working women and families, it is good for business.
-Only about 1.5 percent of workers give birth each year, and only a fraction of those workers would require accommodations, most of them minor and temporary.
+Accommodating pregnant workers is not only good for working women and families, it is good for business.
+Only about 1.5% of workers give birth each year, and only a fraction of those workers would require accommodations, most of them minor and temporary.
 The pregnant workers who do require an accommodation should not be forced to choose between healthy pregnancies and their jobs.

 Based on the substantial research demonstrating the positive business impact associated with providing workplace flexibility and accommodating workers with disabilities, employers that accommodate pregnant workers can anticipate: